puerco/bnd/README.md

       --log-level string   the logging verbosity, either 'panic', 'fatal', 'error', 'warning', 'info', 'debug', 'trace' (default "info")

 Use "bind [command] --help" for more information about a command.
 ```

+## Native Sigstore Signing

+`bind` implements sigstore keyless signing just as cosign does.
+It supports the
+interactive and device flows as well as limited initial support for ambient
+credentials (initaially GitHub actions tokens).